sumittiwari022/resume/README.md

 To work in an industrial environment and make best use of my skills

 EXPERIENCE:
-1) To The New PVT LTD.
+1) TO THE NEW PVT LTD.
    [ DevOps Engineer (Sept 2021 - Present) ]

 EDUCATION: